 Hepler has broad experience

-As a general practice attorney, I am uniquely qualified as a candidate because I have experience in many diverse areas of the law and in more than 60 practice areas including civil litigation including large claims and small, probate, estate planning, divorce, custody and placement disputes, guardianships, insurance matters, business formations, grandparent rights cases, adoptions, surrogacy matters, traffic tickets and misdemeanors.
+As a general practice attorney, I am uniquely qualified as a candidate because I have experience in many diverse areas of the law and in more than 60 practice areas including civil litigation including large claims and small, probate, estate planning, divorce, custody and placement disputes, guardianships, insurance matters, business formations, grandparent rights cases, adoptions, surrogacy matters, traffic tickets and misdemeanors and more.

 While my law practice is primarily focused in Columbia and Dane Counties, I have also represented clients in other county courts throughout the state including Waukesha, Green, Green Lake, Sauk, Adams, Marquette, Monroe, Juneau, Jefferson and Rock counties.

 Hepler hopes to replace retiring Judge Daniel S. George

 There are three judges in Columbia County – Judge Daniel S. George (Branch 1) who has announced he is retiring after 24 years on the bench and not seeking re-election on April 7, 2015 Judge W. Andrew Voigt (Branch 2) who was elected in 2011 and Judge Alan J. White (Branch 3) who was elected in 2013.